edtrancs/Cooking-tip-widget/README.md

 ## Problem Statement
 My mom and I struggled with daily cooking inspiration, often falling into repetitive meal patterns or spending too much mental energy deciding what to cook.
 We needed a simple way to get fresh cooking ideas without the cognitive overhead of planning or researching recipes.
+I set myself 1 week to finish the MVP.

 ## Solution
-A weather-aware cooking tips widget built on Scriptable that delivers contextual culinary inspiration filtered by local weather conditions and regional cuisine preferences.
-I chose Scriptable over Apple's paid developer program since it's free and perfectly suited for personal widget development need.
+A weather-aware cooking tips widget built with Scriptable, designed to provide contextual culinary inspiration based on both local weather conditions and regional cuisine preferences.
+The idea stems from how we usually decide what to cook—often influenced by the weather—and further refined by personal taste.
+For example, my mom prefers only Asian dishes, while some of my friends are more open to diverse cuisines.
+I chose Scriptable because it’s free and well-suited for personal widget development, making it a practical alternative to Apple’s paid developer program.

 ## Features